beshu-tech/readonlyrest-docs/elasticsearch.md

 * `OA`: IP Address, originating address \(source address\) of the TCP connection underlying the http session.
 * `IDX`: Strings array: the list of indices affected by this request.
 * `MET`: String, HTTP Method
 * `CNT`: String, HTTP body content.
-Comes as a summary of its lenght, full body of the request is available in debug mode.
+Comes as a summary of its length, full body of the request is available in debug mode.
 * `HDR`: String array, list of HTTP headers, headers' content is available in debug mode.
 * `HIS`: Chronologically ordered history of the ACL blocks and their rules being evaluated, This is super useful for knowing what ACL block/rule is forbidding/allowing this request.